 The \texttt{LDA} algorithm classifies data using linear combinations of features, assuming that targets in classes are normally distributed.
 This makes it a simple and efficient classification method, especially for small datasets for which these assumptions hold.
-However, it is less flexible than non-linear methods like \texttt{XGB}, less efficient with complex patterns, and does not include a default handling of unbalanced classes or missing values.
-For this application, we are dealing with highly unbalanced data, since photometric galaxy catalogs are expected to contain many more examples of blue star-forming galaxies rather than red elliptical galaxies.
+However, it is less flexible than nonlinear methods such as \texttt{XGB}, less efficient with complex patterns, and does not include a default handling of imbalanced classes or missing values.
+For this application, we are dealing with highly imbalanced data, since photometric galaxy catalogs are expected to contain many more examples of blue star-forming galaxies rather than red quiescent galaxies.
 In the classification problem, these two are therefore referred to as the majority and minority classes, respectively.
 Class imbalance can be mitigated through the generation of synthetic data.
 One of the most used methods for data generation is the Synthetic Minority Over-sampling Technique \citep[\texttt{SMOTE};][]{chawla_smote_2011}, which creates additional examples for the minority class via feature interpolation between existing data.
-This generally helps improve decision boundaries and reduces bias towards the majority class.
+This generally helps improve decision boundaries and reduces bias toward the majority class.
 We tested the classification with \texttt{LDA} both with and without the generation of synthetic data.
+The results of this test are shown in Table \ref{results_ml} and discussed in Sect. \ref{results_sect_ml}.
 The \texttt{LDA} method also requires the data to be scaled and normalized before training, which was done with the \texttt{StandardScaler} method from \texttt{scikit-learn}.